- Written by Christian Simmons

 Medicare Plans in Michigan

 Original Medicare consists of Parts A and B, which cover inpatient and outpatient care and services.
-The Part B monthly deductible for 2022 was $170.10 and this number can increase depending on your level of income.Part A is premium-free as long as you paid Medicare taxes while working.
+The Part B monthly premium for 2023 was $164.90 and this number can increase depending on your level of income.Part A is premium-free as long as you paid Medicare taxes while working.

 Medigap plans can be purchased to help you handle costs, but they can only be used with Original Medicare.